-- Is specialized equipment needed? - Is specialized knowledge of tactical operations needed? - Will the safety of citizens and police officers be increased by calling for ESG, knowing that a delayed response will follow? - Can the situation be contained pending the arrival of ESG? - Is the suspect known to be at a certain location and how valid is the information?
+- A. Things to Consider to Determine If an ERU Callout is Appropriate. - 1.
+Is specialized equipment needed? - 2.
+Is specialized knowledge of tactical operations needed? - 3.
+Will the safety of citizens and police officers be increased by calling for ERU, knowing full well that a delayed response will follow? - 4.
+Can the situation be contained pending the arrival of ERU? - 5.
+Is the suspect known to be at a certain location and how valid is the information?